armadaproject/armada/cmd/armadactl/README.md

 # Armadactl

 Armadactl is a command line tool for managing and deploying Armada charts.
 It allows users to install, upgrade, and delete charts, as well as view their status and history.
-Armadactl is designed to be easy to use and customizable, and can be installed as a kubectl plugin via krew.

 ## Installation
 To install Armada, follow these steps: